-• The more-risk-averse-than relation is a partial ordering of utility functions: it is not possible to say for all u and u' which is more risk averse. • Are wealthier individuals willing to take bigger risks than others?
+• The more-risk-averse-than relation is a partial ordering of utility functions: it is not possible compare all u and u' in this sense.

+Do wealthier individuals take bigger risks than others?

 Definition 10 u exhibits decreasing (constant) absolute risk aversion, DARA, (CARA, resp.) if $r_A(x, u)$ is a decreasing (constant, resp.) function of x.